Qi Gong Course

 at The Natural Health Clinic with Sam May

-These classes are suitable for beginners as well as those with some experience, and cover the basic elements of Qi Gong practice as well as the 7 movements of the Dragon & Tiger Qi Gong system.
+This course is suitable for beginners as well as those with some experience, and covers the basic elements of Qi Gong practice as well as the 7 movements of the Dragon & Tiger Qi Gong system.
 Loose clothing is recommended.

 About Dragon & Tiger Qi Gong: